David-Durst/embeddedHaskellAetherling/theory/Basic.md

     All operators take same amount of time.
 1. All operators in pipeline take same amount of time.

-1. We will lower `P_seq` to `P_space`.
-This is done by applying the Sequence To Space rewrite rule to each other in `P_seq`.
-These are the only rewrite rules available for operators in the sequence language.
-1. `P_space` satisfies the time matching constraint.
-Inspecting all operators' rewrite rules shows that the `time` of every operator is 1.
-Need to show:
-1. Base Case - applying rewrite rules converts everything to fully parallel, so all time is 1.
-1. Scheduling Case - applying rewrite rules slows everything down by same amount.
-Thus, all have same type.
-This means all time matches

 ### Rate matching
 Need to show:
 If types amtch, rates match.
 Do types always match?